DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/Charts/LineSeries/Descriptions/Charts-LineSeries-Spline.md

-Spline chart series visualize data trends over specified intervals after interpolation.
-In the example above, you can switch between the following spline series types: [Spline](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartSplineSeries-3), [Stacked Spline](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartStackedSplineSeries-3), and [Full Stacked Spline](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartFullStackedSplineSeries-3).
+The Spline chart visualizes data trends over specified intervals after interpolation.

+Use the combo boxes at the top of the chart to display data point markers and labels.